privet56/ng2Goodies/cheatsheets/ng/nx.md

     > ng generate workspace mycurrentapp --collection=@nrwl/schematics
         <br> (or)<br>
     > ng add @nrwl/schematics
-1. Nx hasa NgRx extension: import { DataPersistence } from '@nrwl/nx';
+1. Nx has a NgRx extension: import { DataPersistence } from '@nrwl/nx';
     1. for handling optimisticUpdate or pessimisticUpdate
     1. for fetching with dataPersistence.fetch(...)
     1. Data Fetching On Router Navigation: dataPersistence.navigation(...)